wgraba/airquality/README.md

 - [x] Add example `docker-compose.yml`
 - [x] Add example environment file for docker-compose
 - [ ] Handle TLS instead of ignoring for InfluxDB connection
+- [ ] Poll airnow.gov at top of hour since that is when sensos are updated